 What questions do preschool children have?

-Questions baby come in the most incrediblemoments when it is difficult to concentrate and give a decent answer, without getting into lengthy explanations.
-It’s not always the pussy asking questions to get an answer to them.how to answer child's questionsBefore answering child's questions, you need toget to the heart of the matterPhoto: Getty Sometimes a kid comes to his mother, cleaning an apartment, from boredom.
-Immediately begins a series of questions, each of the following "clings" to the previous one: "What are you doing?" - "My floors" - "Why do you wash the floors?" - "To keep it clean" - "Why to make it clean?", Etc. In the end, the mother breaks into a cry and drives the baby away.
-The kid perfectly saw what his mother does and most likely understands why it is needed.
-But he was bored, and he came to communicate.
-If there is no end to the questions, and the anger boils, try to defuse the situation.
-To the baby’s question, give a paradoxical answer: “I read a poem.”
-Most likely, the baby will be indignant with such an obvious "deception" and shout: "No, you wash your floors."
-Then you can laugh at the joke.
+The baby's questions come in the most incredible waysmoments when it is difficult to concentrate and give a decent answer without getting into lengthy explanations.
+Not always the toddler asks questions to get an answer to them.how to answer child's questionsBefore answering a child's questions, you need toget to the heart of the matterPhoto: Getty Sometimes a toddler comes to his mother who is cleaning the apartment out of boredom.
+A series of questions immediately begins, each of the subsequent ones "clinging" to the previous one: "What are you doing?" » — "Washing the floors" — "Why are you washing the floors?" » — "To keep it clean" — "Why do you want it clean?" etc. Eventually, the mother starts yelling and chases the toddler away.
+The toddler saw perfectly well what his mother was doing and most likely understands why it was necessary.
+But he got bored and came to talk.
+If there is no end to the questions and anger is boiling, try to defuse the situation.
+Give a paradoxical answer to the child's question: "I'm reading a poem."
+Most likely, the child will be outraged by such an obvious "deception" and will shout: "No, you're washing the floors."
+After which you can laugh at the joke.

 How to answer the difficult question

-Sometimes difficulties with the answer arise becauseYou do not understand the subject matter.
-The baby is not yet able to formulate the question in the form that interests him.
-He may ask where the fairy tale character lives, for example, Firebird.
-When mom barely explains to him the location of the far kingdom, the child will stop her and say: “Everything is wrong, she lives in a nest.”
-To understand what the baby wants to know, you need to be more attentive to him.
-Get children's encyclopedia, suitable for age.
-There are answers to some burning topics.
-However, encyclopedias are also an adult's view.
-To understand your child, you have to go back to your own childhood and look at the world with different eyes.
-There is almost a win-win option - ask a counter question.
-“Daddy, what is this tree?” - “What do you think?” - “This is a forest tree.
-It is big. ”-“ You see, what a fine fellow you are, he himself thought and guessed. ” Counter questions perform several functions:
+Sometimes the difficulty with the answer arises becausethat you do not understand the essence of the question.
+The child is not yet able to formulate the question in the form that interests him.
+He can ask where a fairy-tale character lives, for example, the Firebird.
+When mom has difficulty explaining the location of the faraway kingdom, the child will stop her and say: "It's all wrong, she lives in a nest."
+To understand what the child wants to know, you need to be more attentive to him.
+Buy children's encyclopedias that are appropriate for their age.
+They contain answers to some pressing issues.
+However, encyclopedias are also an adult's point of view.
+To understand your child, you need to go back to childhood and look at the world with different eyes.
+There is an almost win-win option - ask a counter question.
+"Dad, what kind of tree is this?" — "What do you think?" — «This is a forest tree.
+It is big».— «You see, what a good boy you are, you thought about it and figured it out yourself».
+Counter questions perform several functions:

-• allow you to "decode" the question;
+• allow you to "decipher" the question;

 • motivate the child to think;

-• give the baby a “taste of victory”.
+• give the baby a taste of victory.

 Comments